 Aspiriant, LLC is a fee-only financial advisor firm that’s headquartered in Los Angeles.
-The firm has additional locations in California, as well as in Massachusetts, New York, Minnesota, Ohio and Wisconsin.
-The sizeable firm has more than $12.2 billion in assets under management (AUM) and 86 advisors on staff.
+The firm has additional locations in California, as well as in Massachusetts, New York, Minnesota, Ohio, Texas and Wisconsin.
+The sizeable firm has nearly $12 billion in assets under management (AUM) and 86 advisors on staff.
 Aspiriant has placed on two of SmartAsset’s lists of the top financial advisor firms: the top firms in Los Angeles and the top firms in California.

 Aspiriant was formed in 2008.
 As it exists today, the firm is actually a combination of a few financial advisor businesses that Aspiriant has purchased since its founding.
-Although Aspiriant is principally owned by holding companies, 56 of the firm’s employees hold a stake in its ownership.
+Although Aspiriant is principally owned by holding companies, a large chunk of the firm’s employees hold a stake in its ownership.

-Aspiriant employs an impressive 36 certified financial planners (CFP).
-Additionally, its team includes 16 chartered financial analysts (CFA), 14 certified public accountants (CPA), six certified investment management analysts (CIMA), five chartered alternative investment analysts (CAIA), two certified divorce financial analysts (CDFA), one certified private wealth advisor (CPWA) and one accredited estate planner (AEP).
+Aspiriant employs an impressive 35 certified financial planners (CFPs).
+Additionally, its team includes 15 chartered financial analysts (CFAs), 13 certified public accountants (CPAs), six certified investment management analysts (CIMAs), five chartered alternative investment analysts (CAIAs), one certified divorce financial analysts (CDFA), one certified private wealth advisor (CPWA) and one accredited estate planner (AEP).

 What Types of Clients Does Aspiriant Accept?